 When the amount withheld is for child support and maintenance, the Illinois State Disbursement Unit will be happy to forward the joint child support/maintenance payment.
 But, the Illinois State Disbursement Unit will NOT process maintenance payments without a child support element.

 ”[O]rder for support” shall not mean orders providing for spousal maintenance under which there is no child support obligation.”
 750 ILCS 5/507.1(a)(1)

-If the maintenance payor does not enter into a direct deposit and does not pay, the options for enforcement are harsh.
+If the maintenance payor does not enter into a direct deposit or does enter into direct deposit arrangement and, subsequently, does not pay, the options for enforcement are harsh.